 Modern scientific belief in invisible light, black holes and tiny bits of matter far too small to visibly see, is based on the evidence of things not seen.
 No one has actually ever seen invisible light, which is why it is

 called "invisible".
 What we can see and otherwise detect are results of what invisible light causes, such as outlines of teeth and bones caused by invisible x-rays and, noise on a car radio caused by invisible radio

-God's creation is a result of the will, power and creative intelligence of our unseen Creator.
+God's creation is a result of the will, power and creative imagination and intelligence of our unseen Creator.
 As Paul says in his letter to the Romans: "For since the creation of the world his invisible attributes are clearly

 In order to have a reasonable basic understanding of the life and teachings of Jesus, it is highly recommend that all four of them be read many times over.
 It is also helpful to study the history and cultural

 surroundings of the biblical narrative and, Encyclopedia Britannica is recommended as the most reliable and perhaps least biased source.